-2. Student Files a Grade Appeal Using the Online Concierge Service
+2. Student Files a Grade Appeal using the Online Concierge Service

-If after consulting the instructor the student still feels the grade assignment meets one of the three bulleted criteria above, and/or the student was unable to consult with the instructor, the student may submit a grade appeal using the Academic Complaint System located on the Concierge Service webpage.
+If after consulting the instructor, the student still feels the grade assignment meets one of the three bulleted criteria above, and/or the student was unable to consult with the instructor, the student may submit a Grade Appeal using the Academic Complaint System located on the Concierge Service webpage.

-The grade appeal must be filed no later than 10 working days after the start of the next spring or fall semester (whichever comes first) after the grade is assigned.
-The Concierge Service shall communicate the grade appeal to the relevant department chair within 2 working days.
+The Grade Appeal must be filed no later than 10 working days after the start of the next spring or fall semester (whichever comes first) after the grade is assigned.
+The Concierge Service shall communicate the Grade Appeal to the relevant department chair within 2 working days.

 3. Student Meets with the Department Chair or with both the Department Chair and Instructor

-The chair has a total of 30 working days after receipt of the grade appeal to contact the student, request a written response from the instructor, meet with the student or the student and the instructor to attempt to facilitate a resolution between the student and the instructor, and provide a written summary of the results of the process.
+The chair has a total of 30 working days after receipt of the Grade Appeal to contact the student, request a written response from the instructor, meet with the student or the student and the instructor to attempt to facilitate a resolution between the student and the instructor, and provide a written summary of the results of the process.
 A recommended schedule is as follows:

-If the chair is able to facilitate an agreement between the student and the instructor on the final grade within 30 working days after the receipt of the grade appeal, the agreed-upon grade is considered final.
+If the chair is able to facilitate an agreement between the student and the instructor on the final grade within 30 working days after the receipt of the Grade Appeal, the agreed upon grade is considered final.
 If this grade is different from the original grade assigned by the instructor, a Change of Grade form must be filed by the instructor.

 4. Department Chair Appoints a Grade Appeal Review Committee

-If the chair is unable to reach a resolution between the student and the instructor within 30 working days of receiving the grade appeal, the chair will appoint a Grade Appeal Review Committee and forward the grade appeal, along with the instructor's response, to the Committee.
+If the chair is unable to reach a resolution between the student and the instructor within 30 working days of receiving the Grade Appeal, the chair will appoint a Grade Appeal Review Committee and forward the Grade Appeal, along with the instructor's response, to the Committee.
 The committee will consist of the following four members: one student currently enrolled at the institution, one faculty member from within the department, one faculty member from outside the department, and a committee chair (from within or outside the department).
 The student on the Grade Appeal Review Committee shall have the same status as the student requesting a grade appeal.
 For example, an undergraduate student filing a grade appeal shall have an undergraduate student on the Grade Appeal Review Committee, while a graduate student shall have a graduate student on the Grade Appeal Review Committee.
-The department chair shall not serve on or chair the Grade Appeal Review Committee.
+The department chair should not serve on or chair the Grade Appeal Review Committee.
 The Grade Appeal Review Committee chair will chair the Committee and act as a non-voting member.
-While the instructor and the student may comment on the composition of the committee within 2 working days of its appointment, the final decision on the committee's composition rests with the department chair.
+While the instructor and the student may comment on the composition of the committee within 2 days of its appointment, the final decision on the committee's composition rests with the department chair.

 The Grade Appeal Review Committee does not have subpoena power.
 The principals (i.e., the student and the instructor) may not be represented by counsel.
 The hearing of the grade appeal by the committee is a closed meeting to be attended only by the Grade Appeal Committee, the student, and the instructor.
 The student or the instructor may waive his or her right to attend.